Rafostar/clapper/doc/reference/clapper/extractable-enhancers.md

 ### Requirements

-Additional fields for `.plugin` info file: `X-Schemes` and `X-Hosts`.
-The former one should hold the `;` separated list of supported URI schemes, while the latter is for hostnames.
+Additional fields for `.plugin` info file: `X-Schemes`, `X-Hosts`, `X-Use-Cache`.
+The former one is required and should hold the `;` separated list of supported URI schemes, while the second is for hostnames and the last one is also optional (set to `false` in order skip trying to restore harvested data from cache if enhancer never caches any data).

 Example: